- Academic Affairs

 It’s just one of many interprofessional education (IPE) programs Shaya is active in, on and off the University of Maryland, Baltimore (UMB) campus.

-Last spring Shaya organized an IPE program at UMB focused on training students to counter the opioid epidemic and administer naloxone.
-It attracted students from all seven UMB schools and the physician assistant program in Anne Arundel County.
+Last spring Shaya presented as pharmacy faculty at an IPE program at UMB organized by the Baltimore Area Health Education Inter-professional Education Planning Committee, led by Michelle Clark.
+The focus was on training students to counter the opioid epidemic and administer naloxone.
+It attracted students from all seven UMB schools and the physican assistant program in Anne Arundel County.

 With doctoral degrees from the Sorbonne University in Paris, and the Johns Hopkins Bloomberg School of Public Health, a fellowship in health economics from the University of Manchester, England, and a MPH in chemistry from the American University of Beirut, Shaya embraces IPE.